Grand Opera House (Toronto): History

 The Grand Opera House suffered a number of fires, including a major blaze in 1879 that killed a stage-carpenter, as well as his wife and infant daughter.
 During the late-1890s, the Grand Opera House had its own press agent, W. A. Hewitt.
-Although the hall was restored and reopened after each fire, it slowly fell into neglect with the arrival of the vaudeville age in the 1900s, which brought with it newer and more modern vaudeville theatres to Toronto, most notably the Loews and Winter Garden Theatres on Yonge Street.
+Although the hall was restored and reopened after each fire, it slowly fell into neglect with the arrival of the vaudeville age in the 1900s, which brought with it newer theatres to Toronto, most notably the Princess Theatre, Shea's Hippodrome, and the Loews and Winter Garden Theatres.
+The Princess, especially, produced live theatre such as Shaw's Caesar and Cleopatra that might have played at the Grand Opera.

 In 1919, the Grand Opera House became embroiled in an infamous and widely reported criminal investigation.
 On December 2, the Grand Opera House's owner at the time, Ambrose Small, deposited a cheque for a million dollars in a nearby bank, and went missing later that day.
 Before his disappearance, Small already had a reputation in Edwardian era Toronto as a gambler, and booked less reputable, more titillating shows to his string of theatres, including the Grand Opera House.
 The newspapers published every known detail of the police investigation into his disappearance, and soon it was revealed that Small had kept a secret sex room at the Grand Opera House, where he entertained numerous mistresses.
+A CA$5,000 reward was posted for information on his disappearance.
+The case was not solved.

-The concert hall never recovered from the fires, the neglect and the scandal, and it was unceremoniously demolished in 1927.
+The Grand never recovered from the fires, the neglect and the scandal, and it was unceremoniously demolished in 1927.
+Opera companies in Toronto lost a dedicated space for several decades before the O'Keefe Centre opened in the 1960s.
+The O'Keefe itself was not ideal for opera and the Four Seasons Centre for the Performing Arts designed for opera opened in the 2000s.

 The site of the former Grand Opera House is now occupied by the 68-storey Scotia Plaza in Toronto's Financial District.
 The sole remaining physical legacy of the concert hall is a small lane running south from Adelaide Street West, named "Grand Opera Lane".